Itech lithium battery problems; a long term review

 The iTech batteries kept going into safe mode

 Over the next few days, the issue kept re-appearing, to the point where you could no longer use anything 12V in the van unless the caravan was connected via the Anderson to the vehicle (and thus the cranking battery).
-Despite trying a number of things, the batteries would continually go into safe mode, then after being reset do it again, and again, and again.

-Initially the suspect item was the water pump, as when you ran this it would trip.
 I suggested that we try and load the batteries up with something else to see if it would do it (and prove it was the batteries and not the pump), and Dad got it to shut down just by turning his inverter on, which draws a small amount of power on start-up.

 For a few more days, Dad just left the car constantly hooked up to the caravan, as the moment you disconnected it and turned the water on, or the inverter the batteries would die and you’d have to go and disconnect the solar, then connect the car via the Anderson plug to wake them back up to use anything.